eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 cd accessibility-ruleset-runner/rulesets/tests
 ```

-<b>Note:</b> If you are contributing to this project, you should clone your forked repository instead of "https://github.com/eBay/accessibility-ruleset-runner/".
-Also, if you have already cloned the repository, you can skip this step.
+<b>Note:</b> If you are contributing to this project, you should clone your forked repository instead of cloning "https://github.com/eBay/accessibility-ruleset-runner/".
+Also, if you have already cloned the repository, you can skip this step, as there is no need to download the code again.

 ### Step 1: Install Package Dependencies